joeldevelops/child-processes/readme.md

 When running the following tests on windows (which is what this is targeted at), I recommend having task manager open on the 'Details' page to see all of your node instances.

+If you'd like to play around with creating different numbers of child processes, there is a `--count <instances>` argument you can mess around with.
+This is for any of the scripts in the [`/scripts`](scripts/) folder.

 **NOTE:** This repo was made using the latest version of npm at the time, v6.1.0, and may have different effects on linux or mac systems.

 -----------------------------------------------------------